-Workers, employers and Occupational Health & Safety Committees or Representatives can all ask Occupational Health & Safety (OHS) to become involved in a harassment complaint.
+Harassment in the workplace is a health and safety issue and workers, employers and Occupational Health and Safety Committees or Representatives can all ask Occupational Health and Safety for assistance.

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
 Apply now to receive 4 hours of free legal advice.